dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 I was aghast!
 How could we possibly do man-years of development in a month?
 But my boss had a plan …

 We did not, in fact, need a full CCU/CMU architecture.
 The phone company that was deploying the digital switch was tiny.
 They had only one central office, and only two local distribution points.
 More importantly, the「local」distribution points were not particularly local.
 They actually had regular-old analog switches in them that switched to several hundred customers.
 Better yet, those switches were of a kind that could be dialed by a normal COLT.
-Better even still, the customer’s phone number contained all the information necessary to decide which local distribution point to use.
+Better even still, the customer's phone number contained all the information necessary to decide which local distribution point to use.
 If the phone number had a 5, 6, or 7 in a certain position, it went to distribution point 1; otherwise, it went to distribution point 2.

 So, as my boss explained to me, we did not actually need a CCU/CMU.
 What we needed was a simple computer at the central office connected by modem lines to two standard COLTs at the distribution points.
 The SAC would communicate with our computer at the central office, and that computer would decode the phone number and then relay the dialing and measurement commands to the COLT at the appropriate distribution point.